Programmingrelated1999/Programmingrelated1999/README.md

 ## About Me
 -------------------------------------------------------

 :notebook_with_decorative_cover: Currently learning & Want to learn next: I am currently learning various topics on web development from a free online course offered by The University of Helsinki called [fullstackopen](https://fullstackopen.com/en/).
+I also enjoy learning different topics from a youtube channel called [The Net Ninja](https://www.youtube.com/c/TheNetNinja/playlists).

 :computer: Currently working on: I am currently working on my personal porfolio.
 I also have another project to work on a MERN app using GraphQL.